 In collaboration with CUNY, EHOS provides a Chemical Hygiene Plan, which is required to be available in all laboratories that handle chemicals.
 EHOS has also prepared manuals specifically for CCNY.
 Our manuals promote safe and practical laboratory procedures, including information on the use of personal protective equipment (PPE), and emergency procedures, and incident response.
 It is important to recognize that this manual does not cover all the risks and hazards in every laboratory.
 You may also review our Lab Self Inspection Checklist.
 There are a wide variety of hazardous materials handled in laboratories at CCNY.
 CUNY expects each Principal Investigator (PI) to fully append any supplementary safety information to this manual pertinent to their specific laboratory.

 The new Emergency Response Guide has been prepared for use and display in all lab spaces.
 Responsible parties should print out or otherwise make this poster visible in lab areas.

-All laboratories which use chemicals are required to abide by the standards set by the Occupational Safety and Health Administration (OSHA) in the Code of Federal Regulations (CFR 1910.1450), Occupational Exposure to Hazardous Chemicals in Laboratories; commonly known as the "Laboratory Safety Standard".
+All laboratories which use chemicals are required to abide by the standards set by the Occupational Safety and Health Administration (OSHA) in the Code of Federal Regulations (CFR 1910.1450), Occupational Exposure to Hazardous Chemicals in Laboratories; commonly known as the Laboratory Safety Standard.
 EHOS has developed a Chemical Hygiene Plan to give PIs and lab supervisors directions for complying with this regulation.
 The Chemical Hygiene Plan provides the basic requirements for CCNY laboratories and is not intended to be used as a primary reference.
 For a complete reference, see the OSHA Standard for Occupational Exposure to Hazardous Chemicals in Laboratories.⧉